exnehilo7/fielddata-lite-iOS-app/README.md

 # FERN
 FERN (Field Expedition Routing and Navigation) is an application designed to solve the Traveling Salesman problem for field data scientists.
-The Application has two major components: The iPad iOS 16.1 application itself and a PostgreSQL database backend on a Linux server with Apache and PHP.
+The Application has two major components: The application itself and a PostgreSQL database backend on a Linux server with Apache and PHP.
 The database and the PHP files can be viewed at https://github.com/exnehilo7/fielddata-lite.

 Apple Map performance declines if there are more than 100 displayed annotations.
 Later versions of the application will hopefully use clustering to allow for more annotations.
-Until then, the number of items in a saved route or area and plot searches are limited.
+Until then, the number of items in a saved route are limited.

-This application was initially built for a school project.
 The app can use a device's default GPS or an Arrow Gold GPS.
 Other 3rd party GPS can be used with an appropriate library.

+Note: This application was initially built for a school project.
+From start to present, many features have been added and many have been removed.
+A smooth and polished user experience has a ways to go.

 ## iOS App and XCode Behaviors